rikosintie/Kali-mac/README.md

 A tool for working with ipmi software like Dell iDrac and HP ilo

 - `sudo apt-get install ipmitool`

+### Flatpak

+Flatpak is a universal installer for Linux.
+It is similar to Snap on Ubuntu.

+`apt install flatpak`

+#### Install the Software Flatpak plugin
+`apt install gnome-software-plugin-flatpak`

+#### Add the Flathub repository

+Flathub is the best place to get Flatpak apps.
+To enable it, run:
+`flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo`

+Unfortunately, a reboot is required to activate Flatpak.

+Once the system restarts you can go to [flathub](https://flathub.org/) - The Linux App Store and look for applications to install.

 ### SNMP